zamirguliyev/e-commerce-api/README.md

 ## Security Features

-- JWT authentication
+- JWT-based authentication
-- Password hashing with bcrypt
+- Password hashing
-- Role-based access control
+- Rate limiting
 - Input validation
-- File upload restrictions
-- Rate limiting (coming soon)
+- XSS protection
+- CORS configuration

+## Best Practices

+- Use environment variables for sensitive data
+- Keep JWT tokens secure
+- Send base64 format for image uploads
+- Follow REST API conventions
+- Use proper HTTP methods
+- Implement proper error handling

 ## Contributing

-Please read [CONTRIBUTING.md](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.
+1. Fork the repository
+2. Create your feature branch
+3. Commit your changes
+4. Push to the branch
+5. Create a new Pull Request

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the LICENSE file for details.